HariniKK863/PetHaven/README.md

 ---

 ## Local Development Tools
-- Visual Studio Code
+- **Visual Studio Code** – Code editor used for writing and managing the project source files.
-- Docker Desktop
+- **Docker Desktop** – Used to containerize and run the backend application locally.
-- Python
+- **Python** – Programming language used for implementing the backend service.
-- Flask
+- **Flask** – Lightweight web framework used to create the backend API.
-- Git & GitHub
+- **Git & GitHub** – Used for version control, collaboration, and project repository management.